clivetong/Talks/NetConf2024/README.md

 ### And we can avoid the double lookup

+---

 ![avoid double lookup](images/avoid-double-lookup.png)

-Memory safe but beware dictionary mutation

 ---

+That was memory safe but beware dictionary mutation where the ref might end up pointing outside the dictionary

+---

 ### Toub's two favourite .NET 8 features

 - Turning on DPGO
 - The SearchValues type

 ---

 ### SearchValues

-- lets the system precompute for the type you ask for.
+- this lets the system precompute for the type
-- for bytes and char in .NET 8 (used in HTTP header parsing).
+- in .NET 8 for bytes and char (HTTP header parsing)
 - in .NET 9, `SearchValues<string>`

 ---